steinwurf/kodo-ns3-examples/README.rst

      segmentation fault or something else).
 Also include your OS, compiler waf ns-3 version.
   2. Attach a complete printscreen or a ``.txt`` log file posting the error.
-  3. If your error is related with a Kodo , please include it as well.
+  3. If your error is related with a source file, please include it as well.

 * **Disclaimer**: We will not correct your source code or homework, but just provide you guidelines to do so! ;)